JackMatthewRimmer/golf-app/docs/specification.md

-# GolfRoundPro – Project Specification
+# GolfRoundPro – Project Specification (Updated)

 This project is a local-only golf round tracking platform designed to help develop skills in Kubernetes, Helm, Kafka, Redis, Rust, React, and overall software architecture.
-The application tracks rounds, hole-by-hole scores, and generates lightweight analytics.
+The application tracks rounds, hole-by-hole scores, generates lightweight analytics, and includes secure authentication and secret management.

 ---